BundleRec/bundle_recommendation/README.md

 # Bundel Recommendation
 This project aims to provide new data sources for product bundling in real e-commerce platforms with the domains of Electronic, Clothing and Food.
-We construct three high-quality bundle datasets with rich meta information, particularly bundle intents, through a carefully designed crowd-sourcing task,
+We construct three high-quality bundle datasets with rich meta information, particularly bundle intents, through a carefully designed crowd-sourcing task.

 ### Worker Basic Information